Oxford Philosophy Summer Schools for Ages 18–25

 Critical Thinking (The Oxford Summer Seminar) Oxbridge Academic Programs Humanities, Philosophy, Social Sciences Oxford 1 or 2 weeks $3,995 for one session; $7,395 for the combined session How might the rise of the "selfie stick" be related to the popularity of first-person video games?
 What does our obsession with professional sports say about us?
 View

-PPE: Leadership in Business, Politics, and Beyond Lady Margaret Hall Leadership, Business, Politics, Philosophy, Social Sciences, Humanities Oxford 3 Weeks 4060 Whether it is a politician guiding a nation through crisis, a visionary tech entrepreneur disrupting the global business landscape, or an inspirational activist campaigning for social justice, great leaders have the power to change the world.
+PPE: Leadership in Business and Society Lady Margaret Hall University of Oxford Leadership, Business, Philosophy, Politics, Social Sciences, Humanities, Economics, Psychology, History Oxford 3 Weeks 4384 Whether it is a politician guiding a nation through crisis, a visionary tech entrepreneur disrupting the global business landscape, or an inspirational activist campaigning for social justice, great leaders have the power to change the world.
 But what makes a great leader, and how do you become one?
 View

-PPE: Globalisation, Populism, and Identity Lady Margaret Hall Politics, Philosophy, Social Sciences, Humanities Oxford 3 Weeks 4060 While the world has been moving increasingly towards greater inter-connectivity through trade, infrastructure, communications, and migration, criticism of ‘globalisation’ has been growing ever louder, with many blaming it for inequality, cultural marginalisation, and political disaffection.
+Globalisation, Populism, and the Politics of Identity Lady Margaret Hall University of Oxford Politics, Social Sciences, Humanities, Philosophy, Economics Oxford 3 Weeks 4384 While the world has been moving increasingly towards greater inter-connectivity through trade, infrastructure, communications, and migration, criticism of ‘globalisation’ has been growing ever louder, with many blaming it for inequality, cultural marginalisation, and political disaffection.
 Through the lenses of philosophy, politics, and economics this course will explore these competing dynamics and equip you to understand some of the most significant political phenomena of our time.
 View

-Classical Civilisation (18-24 years old) Oxford Summer Courses Classical Civilisations, Humanities, History, Philosophy, Politics, Arts Oxford 6995 The Classical Civilisation summer school at Oxford Summer Courses, designed for 18-24 years old students, provides tutorials and is priced from £6,995.
+Classical Civilisation (18-24 years old) Oxford Summer Courses Classical Civilisations, Humanities, History, Philosophy, Politics, Arts Oxford 2 Weeks 6995 The Classical Civilisation summer school at Oxford Summer Courses, designed for 18-24 years old students, provides tutorials and is priced from £5,495 for Non Residential option.
 View

 Explore Other Ages for Philosophy in Oxford